 You should note the dramatic irony, in which viewers know every detail the actors don't, giving their words, ideas, and acts a double sense.

-The argument you want to make about the text is your thesis in a literary review article.
+Your thesis in a literary review essay is the argument you want to make about the text.
 The central point gives your article direction, keeping it from merely a series of random remarks about a text.

 You must answer your thesis or respond to the pace if you are given a prompt for your essay.
 For instance: